 Reason: These prescription types are prone to glare

-AC Lens offers Transitions® single vision and progressive lenses in gray and brown.
+AC Lens offers Transitions® single vision and progressive lenses.
 We do not offer prescription sunglasses at this time.

 Some manufacturers provide custom eyeglass cases and cloths with their frames.
 Any frames that do not come with custom cases or cloths will be shipped with a basic sleeve and cleaning cloth free of charge.